Vaishnavisharma21/JOVAC-x-CB-2025/README.md

  About

-This repository contains all the code, assignments, and project work completed as part of the **Full Stack Development Internship (JOVAC)**.
-The training focuses on building web applications using modern frontend and backend technologies.
+This repository contains all the code, assignments, and project work completed as part of the Full Stack Development Internship.
 > **Internship Duration:** June 10, 2025 – November 2025
 - **Training Phase:** June 10 – July 31
 - **Project Phase:** August – November